apache/predictionio-template-skeleton/README.md

 ## Use the Engine

 Now, You can try to retrieve predicted results.
-For example, to predict the target variable(i.e. prostate specific antigen) of a user with attr0 = -1 attr1 = -2 attr2 = -1
+For example, to predict the target variable(i.e. prostate specific antigen) of a patient with attr0 = -1 attr1 = -2 attr2 = -1